MatteoCe/barcodeMineR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**NOTE: This is a temporary GitHub repository created for testing purposes.**
+**NOTE: This package is still in development and awaiting for CRAN approval.**

 # barcodeMineR <img src="man/figures/logo.png" align="right" height="139" alt="" />